The Division of School Improvement develops and implements statewide review

 Annual Notification of Nondiscrimination in CTE Programs

 Every district providing CTE program must advise students, parents, employees, and the general public that all CTE opportunities will be offered without regard to race, color, national origin, sex, or disability.
-More information about annual notification requirements is given on the Division of School Improvement CTE Program Access Review webpage.
+More information about annual notification requirements is provided on the Division of School Improvement Methods of Administration (MOA) web page.

 CTE eGrant Application and Plan Data Review